What You Need to Know About Cyclones in Niue

 Tropical cyclones that develop in the South Pacific have a risk of affecting Niue.
 If you are visiting the island during the cyclone season, November to April, then there is a small risk of experiencing a cyclone.
 Due to the danger of this type of extreme weather event, it’s best to know how to prepare for a cyclone and know what to do if a cyclone occurs while you’re visiting the island.
 Niue is well-prepared with emergency procedures should a cyclone occur.

-For more information on Niue’s climate, see What is the Weather Like in Niue?
+For more information on Niue’s climate, see Niue Weather, Seasons & Climate + Weather by Month.

 When is the Cyclone Season in Niue?

 The cyclone season in Niue and the South Pacific starts in November and ends in April.
 This is during Niue’s summer season, otherwise known as the “wet season”.
 The peak months for cyclone risk are the months of December, January and February.
 There is also a higher risk of cyclone activity during an El Nino year.

 The weather in Niue is well monitored by the Niue Island Met Service, the New Zealand MetService and NWFC Nadi, so cyclones are reported as soon as there are signs that they are beginning to develop.
 It’s highly unlikely that cyclones will take the country by surprise, which gives you time to prepare.

 The first sign of a cyclone forming might come from a “tropical depression”.
 Meteorologists will keep an eye on any depression that becomes a storm if its wind speeds reach 65-120 kph (40-73 mph).
 If the wind speeds continue to increase, then the cyclone will be declared and given a name.
 Cyclones affecting Niue in the past have been called “Heta” and “Tusi”, for example.
 When a cyclone is given a name, it is widely reported in the media across Niue and the rest of the South Pacific.